bobdamit/lightburn/README.md

 - Bottom of body in chuck flush with chuck base
 - orient front up

+## 102 body
+Logo and config
+ - mic base in chuck clamped on OD
+ - Front Up

 ## 910 Body
 Logo and Config code
 - Bottom of body in chuck